 2 x 370-hp Volvo Penta IPS500

 2 x 435-hp Volvo Penta IPS600

 Contents of Report

 It would be easy to spend this entire report comparing the new 460 Fly to the 450 that she replaces, but that wouldn’t be fair to either yacht.
-This new model is as different to the 450 as an apple is to an orange.
+This new model is as different from the 450 as an apple is to an orange.

-In making this new design, Prestige not only broke with tradition, it did so in such a way that the 460 is more of a scaled down 500 than a grown up 450.
+In making this new design, Prestige not only broke with tradition, it did so in such a way that the 460 is more of a scaled-down 500 than a grown-up 450.
 She’s got the room and new functionality that clearly says that she has taken many design cues from the company’s larger boats.
 Let’s see how it came together.

 630 and 680 DNA

 Prestige took a design cue from its larger boats when building the 460, and that makes sense since it too was designed by Garroni Design and engineered by JP Concepts.
 Any Prestige aficionado can recognize the characteristic traits that have come to define the brand, which includes the black gel work separating the forward hull side window from the master, giving the illusion of one long, continuous window.
 Additionally, the salon windows have that pronounced dip that allows for a better line of sight to the horizon from the seated position in the salon.
 Not only is that last item aesthetically pleasing, it goes a long way towards adding to the comfort level of those who may be less familiar with spending time on the water.

 Prestige made no qualms about extending the swim platform, and in doing so, it was able to add an optional outdoor galley ($9,710) at the transom.
 It includes an electric grill and freshwater sink, all under a back-gelled hatch held open with gas-assist struts.